Fair Information Practices

-We ask users to provide an email address and password so you have an alternative method of logging into the site, but it is not neccesary.
-We collect only email addresses from users who purchase a pro plan.
-We do not collect your name but we do ask users for their city and timezone so the app can function according to your timezone.
+We ask users to provide an email address and password so you have an alternative method of logging into the site.
+We also do collect the names of the social media accounts you attach to twittimer so we can more easily identify your account.
+We also do ask users for their city and timezone so the app can function according to your timezone.
 We also collect a user's IP address so we can prevent spammers from abusing the site.

 When do we collect information?

 When ordering or registering on our site, as appropriate, you may be asked to enter

 your email address, or facebook, twitter, or linkedin login information or other details to help you use our site.
 We also ask for credit card information if you purchase a "pro plan", but we do not store any of your payment information except for your email address on our site.
 That is all handled offsite with our payment processor, Stripe and Paypal.
 Your social network login information is never known to us and not recorded.

 How do we use your information?